-Maybe you’ve been to over 30 Pearl Jam concerts, and you have the set list and a memory for each one of them.
+Maybe you’ve been to over 30 Pearl Jam concerts, and you have the set list and memory for each one of them.
 Maybe you hosted a speakers’ series at your school.
-Maybe you attended a rally and the conversations inspired you.
+Maybe you attended a rally, and the conversations inspired you.

 9. Share your travel stories